ThostDk/react-lost-in-translation/README.md

 # Background
-"Lost in Translation" is a assignment from the Accelerated Learning course from Noroff in Fullstack .Net developer.
+"Lost in Translation" is an assignment from the Accelerated Learning course in Fullstack .Net developer (Noroff).
 The Lost in Translation is an application that utilize JavaScript and React.
 The project is a Single Page Application focus on the front-end with React, how protect routes with authentication, Context API and working in team on Git.

 ## Description
-The application main feature is act as a "translator" from regular text to sign language.
+The main feature of the application is to act as a "translator" from regular text to sign language.
 The application is able to translate English words and short sentences to American sign language.
 The application will illustrate the sign language in pictures.

 The user is meet by an login page to sign in/up with username depending if the username already exist.
 The username will be stored to the Translation API.

 After given username, the user will be redirected to the translations page.
 The translation page will contain an input box for the English word/sentence for translation and a button for execute the translation.
 The page also contain the translation box which shows the result in pictures for the American sign language.

 The user have the option to go to a profile page, where a history of the latest 10 input for translations is shown.
 On the profile page, the user can delete the history to get a clean history.
 ## Disclaimer
-As the application have only focus on the front-end, the application don't have database to manage API.
+As the application have only focus on the front-end, the application doesn't have the back-end like database to manage API.
 Therefore, the application will focus on the handle and check with username, where utilize the browser's storage from local to session.
+The same for any environment variables is not generated using any secure algorithm and the user is not given an authentication token.
 ## Components tree
 To begin the implementation of the application, there have been developed a component tree to show the pages and feature components.The component tree can be found in the ComponentTree.pdf.
 As the component tree is created before any code is written and will not be updated, as it will be part of the overall grade, the application will may vary some degree from the component tree.
 ## Status of the Project
 The project is currently just begun development and should be completed the 28.
 January 2023.